-Fig. 4.
-The effect of face encryption and decryption.

 capable of restoring previously encrypted blurred images to regain clear and recognizable features.

 b) Feature Matching Methods

-In our experiments, we used the same model for extracting features for 47 photos that have been processed with face aging.
+In our experiments, we used the same model for extracting features from 47 photos that had been processed with face aging.
 Then, we selected certain dimensions from these extracted features to match with the features in the pre-constructed face feature key pool and calculated the matching accuracy.
 This matching accuracy can be calculated as follows.

 Accuracy=TP True Positive N Total Number of Faces#6